 Education is the key to learn how to avoid or minimize risk.
-As a group, we Baby Boomers are also becoming more educated about the retirement system that have been in place most of our working lives.
+As a group, we Baby Boomers are also becoming more educated about the retirement system that has been in place most of our working lives.
 I am of course speaking about the most popular retirement vehicle of all: 401(k).

 It may be a surprise to many of you, but just until recently, the fees and expenses in a 401(k) were craftily hidden.
 New laws that have increased transparency and made fees and expenses easier to find and understand, many participants fail to take the time necessary to understand and learn about them.
-Government regulators and other have been making loud and boisterous sounds about disclosure and a purer form of transparency and yet, truly understanding what fees a 401(k) member pays is still cloudy.
-It is cloudy because so many small fees and expenses are subtracted in way to many areas of the system.
+Government regulators and others have been making loud and boisterous sounds about disclosure and a purer form of transparency and yet, truly understanding what fees a 401(k) member pays is still cloudy.
+It is cloudy because so many small fees and expenses are subtracted in a way to many areas of the system.

-401(k) fees are in 3 main categories: investments, administration and services.
+401(k) fees are in 3 main categories: investments, administration, and services.

 Investment fees can vary widely depending on the company selected to manage the actual investments offered in the 401(k).
 An example would be the fees associated with a fund that is actively managed compared to a fund that follows a specific index, such as the S&P 500 Stock Index.
 The difference in fees associated with the actual investment options can be huge, possibly 3-4 times different.
 Additional fees charged by the fund could also be for expenses incurred by the fund manager when assets are bought and sold, these fees could also be additional sales charges.

-Some funds will also charge a fee known as the 12 b-1 fee.
+Some funds will also charge a fee known as the 12 b-1 fees.
 In reality, this fee is nothing more than a trail sales expense paid to the brokerage firm.
-The interesting thing about these delayed sales fees is they are annual, the fee is paid every year.
-These fees (and all fees) have a direct influence on what your retirement fund actually earns.
+The interesting thing about these delayed sales fees is they are annual, and the fee is paid every year.
+These fees (and all fees) have a direct influence on what your retirement fund earns.
 The higher the fee, the lower the net return.

-In some plans an agreement is present: revenue sharing.
+In some plans, an agreement is present: revenue sharing.
 This means that the actual mutual fund will “kick” back additional compensation to the overall account manager.
 These agreements are not universal in existence, they are determined on a plan by plan agreement.
 What is not always disclosed is that these agreements are in existence.

-A recent study compiled by the firm, FeeX, found that the bigger the company the lower the fees associated with the 401(k) plan.
+A recent study compiled by the firm, FeeX, found that the bigger the company, the lower the fees associated with the 401(k) plan.
 The differences are significant, big company plans (more than 100,000 participants) averaged a mere .27% annual fees compared to smaller plans with fewer than 1,000 participants with fees averaging about .78%.

-The game changer is with smaller firms with employees of less than 25, fees can be very high at this level.
+The game changer is with smaller firms with employees of less than 25, and fees can be very high at this level.
 The reason?
 Simple.
 Lack of education, lack of involvement from the employer and lack of discussed disclosure.
 Handing out the paperwork and signing up employees can be a dangerous and expensive game.
-Education is the key, ask question and dig as deep as possible, the difference to the participant can be huge over a working career.
+Education is the key, ask the question and dig as deep as possible, the difference to the participant can be huge over a working career.

-In today’s low interest rate environment, more money is needed to fund a long and secure retirement for an employee.
+In today’s low-interest rate environment, more money is needed to fund a long and secure retirement for an employee.
 A recent report by the US Government Accounting Office found that more than half of people age 55 and up don’t have any money saved for retirement.

 One possible solution for retirement funding management is to outsource the financial responsibility to an insurance company.
-By doing so you are guaranteed a fixed rate of return or a fixed monthly retirement income.
+By doing so, you are guaranteed a fixed rate of return or a fixed monthly retirement income.
 The choice of an annuity is the preferred path to outsourcing.